cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.ruleset.RulesetRulesActionParametersFromListStruct">RulesetRulesActionParametersFromListStruct</a>

-Serve a redirect based on a bulk list lookup.
+A redirect based on a bulk list lookup.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#from_list Ruleset#from_list}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#from_list Ruleset#from_list}

 ---